LittleJustices/Rustball/ROLLSYNTAX.md

 > 2d8ga & 2d12gp & 2d8gd (2 ability dice, 1 proficiency die, and 2 difficulty dice):
 > 2 Advantages, 1 Success, 1 Triumph (2d8 -> [7, 5], Ability: [[Success, Advantage], [Advantage]]; 2d12 -> [9, 12], Proficiency: [[Success, Advantage], [Triumph]]; 2d8 -> [8, 1], Difficulty: [[Failure, Threat], [Blank]])

 This way, all the result symbols are added up and canceled out correctly.
 As you can see, this gets verbose quickly, so in general, you'll want to use [the dedicated genroll command](#genroll-genesys-narrative-dice) instead, which takes simplified input and translates it into this syntax for you.
+That command will also hide the operations breakdown by default to make the output less wordy.

 There is no default behavior for the g operator by itself without a specifier (it will return an error).
 The syntax for the different dice is: